bakiba/GUARDIANS-2025-Qualification/README.md

 ## Challenges

-* [L0udBit](L0udBit.md) - First scenario, starts with security admin receiving email about potential security threat
+* [L0udBit](L0udBit.md) - First scenario, starts with security admin receiving email about potential security threat and leads us into investigation what had initially happened.
+The questions in this scenario were designed to get us familiar with the Kibana interface and basic skills digging through logs and constructing queries to pinpoint the right log.
+There were also few OSINT and deobfuscation question to break the monotony of log digging.

 * Exfil